izzy2lost/duckstation-uwp/README.md

 4. Build solution.
 5. Binaries are located in `bin/x64`.
 6. Run `duckstation-qt-x64-Release.exe` or whichever config you used.

+__Note__: For UWP platforms, right click the `duckstation-uwp` project and then click Publish and follow the instructions in the wizard.
+Signed appx bundles are GPL gray territory and distribution of such bundles is not endorsed by the main developers or the maintainer of this fork.
+Please do not report issues that only affect this project to the main repository.

 ### Linux
 Requirements (Debian/Ubuntu package names):